dsccommunity/SqlServerDsc/README.md

 * xSQLServerFailoverClusterSetup
   - Additional of SQLHelper Function and error handling
   - Change SourceFolder to Source to allow for multiversion Support
-  - Add Paramaters to SuppressReboot or ForceReboot
+  - Add Parameters to SuppressReboot or ForceReboot
 * Examples
   - Updated example files to use correct DebugMode parameter value ForceModuleImport, this is not boolean in WMF 5.0 RTM
   - Added xSQLServerNetwork example